 Get FREE mulch delivered!
 Go here for order form and details

-- Home Depot - On Saturday, January 7th, 2017, most locations statewide will take trees (you can have purchased your tree anywhere) for recycling.
+- Home Depot - On the second Saturday in January most locations statewide will take trees (you can have purchased your tree anywhere) for recycling.
 Atlanta area tree drop-off points for 2013 ican be found on this

 - Atlanta (City residents) Curbside Tree